ken-foster/MemeToaster/README.md

 Add MemeToaster to your server by following this link: https://discord.com/api/oauth2/authorize?client_id=920060661294309378&permissions=2147535872&scope=bot

 This is a Discord bot you can use to spice up your conversations with captioned pictures, aka 'memes'.
-Enter in a picture category and a caption, and MemeToaster will randomly choose a picture from the category you supplied and caption it with the message you type.
+Enter in a picture category (or "tag") and a caption, and MemeToaster will randomly choose a picture from the category you supplied and caption it with the message you type.

+If there's no pictures matching the tag supplied, a purely random picture will be chosen.

 # Commands
 ## meme